microsoft/api-guidelines/graph/patterns/entity-template.md

 }
 ```

+You can find an example of how to implement this using OData WebApi [here](https://github.com/OData/AspNetCoreOData/commit/e9422d6a520112c1f1467828bf0eb0c7e46ccff1).

 ### Add a new property to an existing entity and update its associated template entity

 A property `frob` may be added to the `foo` entity: